vegantransistor/BoschSmartHome/P3/code/README.md

 The main application is in **pirate_fuzzer.cpp**.

 First change the COM port number (COM number connected to the Bus pirate) in **pirate_com.h**.

+Compiled on Windows (but can be adapted easily by changing the COM driver).